radius-project/blog/radblog/content/posts/2025/radius-resource-types-ai/index.md

 **The Azure Recipe** - When a developer requests `GPT 3.5 Turbo` model, the Azure Recipe deploys Cognitive Services, configures authentication, and outputs the necessary values needed for the application to connect.

-**The AWS Recipe** - When a developer requests `Claude 3 Sonnet` model, the AWS Recipe handles the entirely different world of IAM roles and Bedrock permissions and injects the needed environment values needed for the application to connect seamlessly.
+**The AWS Recipe** - When a developer requests `Claude 3 Sonnet` model, the AWS Recipe handles the entirely different world of IAM roles and Bedrock permissions and outputs the necessary values needed for the application to connect.

 When the next breakthrough AI service emerges or when new compliance requirements arise or when cost optimization opportunities appear from hosting providers, platform engineers can implement the requirements at the Recipe level without disrupting development workflows.